 This castle also has a dungeon, not such a nice place to see.
 During the Spanish Civil war, there were 50 prisoners.
 One after the other these prisoners scratched their name on the walls with a nail which was handed around.
 There are many more stories to be told, so I think the best is to come on a guided tour of the castle.

 We had to say goodbye to our new friends, these were happy times and much too short.
 Perhaps we will meet again one day.
 Till then we maintain our contact by email.
 We left at 11.00 and took the Mediterranean highway back home.

 At lunchtime, we stopped at a nice little place called Agua Dulce (sweet water.)
-There is a small Marina were we took a stroll looking at the moored boats.
+There is a small Marina where we took a stroll looking at the moored boats.
 Behind the buildings on the promenade, there is a high looming rock which encloses this small Bahia, it really looks unusual.
-We came home at around 18.00, tired but happy for having made this nice trip.
-The Thunderbird was put into the garage to have a rest, she did a good job.
+We came home at around 18.00, tired but happy for having made this enjoyable trip.
+Michael put the Thunderbird into the garage to have a rest.
+She did a good job.